InvertGames/uFrame.Documentation/pages/viewmodel.md

 When a View is created with the [InstantiateViewCommand](classes/instantiateviewcommand.md), the command handler inside the `ViewService` will publish a [ViewCreatedEvent](classes/viewcreatedevent.md) which will be again handled by the `ViewService` to create a ViewModel (if does not exists already).

-Views that were added to the scene in edit mode will use its `KernelLoaded()` method to publish the `ViewCreatedEvent` and therefore obtain the ViewModel.
+Views that were added to the scene in edit mode will use their `KernelLoaded()` method to publish the `ViewCreatedEvent` and therefore obtain the ViewModel.

 ## ViewModel (Base Class)